skeswa/denim/README.md

 ### Inspiration

-As Esper is designed to feel familiar, it borrows heavily from some popular programming languages/runtimes:
+As Denim is designed to feel familiar, it borrows heavily from some popular programming languages/runtimes:

 - Dependency management from [Deno](https://deno.land/)